 The advice from peers can often be more relevant and more helpful than the words from family members, partners, friends or even professional counselors.
 People who understand addiction are in the best position to offer input and perspective on life after addiction.

-At Soledad House, group counseling is a big part of the overall addiction treatment plan.
+At Soledad House, our addiction recovery groups in San Diego are a big part of the overall addiction treatment plan.
 Since we provide a women-only environment, the group dynamic is even more specific and more helpful.
 Women can experience a sense of camaraderie and support that they can’t get anywhere else.

 In addition to group therapy, patients can work toward recovery thanks to the following treatment methods: